Until It Sleeps: Lyrics

+While many listeners interpret Metallica's "Until It Sleeps" as being about James Hetfield's mother's battle with cancer, James himself has stated that the song is not solely about that experience.
+He has indicated it's about pain and grief in general, and some interpret it as reflecting his personal struggles with addiction and trauma.

-The lyrics of the song, written by Hetfield, address his mother's battle with cancer, to which the "it" in the title refers.
-They can be seen as either describing the emotional pain he feels for the loss, or the physical pain his mother was feeling while she was ill.
+The lyrics of the song, can be seen as either describing emotional pain or loss, or the physical pain.

 Both of his parents were Christian Scientists, and did not believe in medicine.
 The lyrics are also interpreted as dealing with anger issues.
 Hetfield's father, Virgil, died in late 1996, during Metallica's Load tour.

 Music video

-The song also has a music video directed by Samuel Bayer (Nirvana, Green Day, The Smashing Pumpkins).
+The song also has a music video directed by Samuel Bayer (Nirvana, Green Day, the Smashing Pumpkins).
 It was shot in various locations around Los Angeles on May 6 and 7 in 1996.
 It was premiered by MTV on May 21.
 The video depicts surreal concepts dealing with the fall of man, taken from various paintings by Hieronymus Bosch.
 Apart from the general forms inspired from Bosch's paintings, the prominent figures in the video are the human-eating monster from The Garden of Earthly Delights, the fall of Adam and Eve from Haywain and Christ in the Crucifige Eum (Crucify Him) scene of Ecce Homo.
 The video won the MTV Video Music Award for Best Rock Video in 1996.